Cimarron National Grassland: Recreation

 Access to most of the recreation opportunities in the Cimarron National Grassland are reached 7 mi north of Elkhart via highway 27.
 Activities include camping, hiking, horseback riding, fishing, hunting, and a car tour.

 The grassland includes 23 mi of the Santa Fe National Historic Trail.
 The ruts left by wagon trains are still visible.
 A mowed strip of land, called a companion trail, 19 mi long, runs alongside the Santa Fe Trail.
 The Turkey Trail is 10.5 mi long and runs through the wooded area along the Cimarron River.
 The Cimarron Recreation area offers tent and trailer camping, picnicking, a group site, and access to the Turkey Trail.

 Several fishing ponds, including four at the Cimarron Recreation Area, are stocked with rainbow trout in the winter and channel catfish in the summer.
 Other sport fish include crappie, sunfish, and largemouth bass.
 Animals hunted include whitetail deer, pronghorn, quail, pheasant, prairie dog and jack rabbit.

 A car tour of approximately 30 mi on mostly dirt roads leads to most of the points of interest on the Grassland, including a prairie dog town, Point of Rocks, and the Santa Fe Trail.
+There are about 5 trails that span across the grassland: Conestoga Trailhead, Murphy Trailhead, Companion Trail, Santa Fe Trail, and the Turkey Trail.
+Camping is allowed at the Cimarron Campground and the recreation area.
+You can fish at Cimarron Ponds, Mallard Ponds, Point of Rocks Ponds, and Wilburton Pond.

 The Cimarron Grassland has a population of rare lesser prairie chickens and has two viewing areas.
 The males perform their courting rituals from mid-March until early June.
 Elk were reintroduced into the Grassland in 1981 and a herd of 50 is maintained.
 Hunting by special permit is sometimes allowed to thin the herd.